Rolling out from the 17th October, the Windows 10 Fall Creators Update promises to deliver new features big and small to Windows desktops.

 Insert 3D objects into Office files

-Rotable 3D objects created in Paint 3D or downloaded from Remix 3D, an online store of user-created 3D models, can be inserted into Office files, including PowerPoint presentations and Word documents.
+Rotable 3D objects created in Paint 3D or downloaded from Remix 3D, an online store of user-created 3D models, can be inserted into Office files--such as PowerPoint presentations and Word documents.

 Bigger and better Emojis with predictive text

 The update introduces a new on-screen Emoji panel, with support for Emoji 5.0.

 A new touchscreen keyboard on Windows 10 desktop also includes improved text prediction--with support for autocompleting phrases based on a single word--and the ability to transform single words into emojis in UWP apps.
 An alternative keyboard layout for one-handed typing will also be available, as will the option for controlling a Windows 10 PC using your eyes, using gaze-tracking hardware from Tobii.

 The Cortana virtual assistant gets a minor bump to its abilities, and will be able to shut down, restart, and lock PCs, as well as sign out users.

 More detailed system information

 The About area in the Settings section has been redesigned to offer a wider range of information about the health of a system.